breathe/mimosa-vault/README.md

 without embedding the secrets in the project's source.
 It provides convenient way to re-derive all the secrets that a project needs in order to operate, without also requiring the syncing of an encrypted database.

-This model also supports a workflow where each developer/deployment uses its own secret key - with each coding site automatically deriving their own unique versions of all the passwords that are used within the project.
+This module also supports a workflow where each developer/deployment uses its own secret key - with each coding site automatically deriving their own unique versions of all the passwords that are used within the project.

 Passwords are derived from a secret key and the derivation process can be controlled to specify the character set of the derived passwords.
 There is no encrypted database to keep in sync -- if you want to re-derive the same passwords in multiple places, sync only the secret key.
-The project source directly defines the various api's for which secrets are needed -- when the application's needs change, you don't have to sync an encrypted database to deploy the updated code -- you've already deployed the key ... just update the source code and rebuild at each site.
+The project source directly describes the various api's for which passwords are needed -- when the application's needs change, you don't have to sync an encrypted database to deploy the updated code -- ... just update the source code and rebuild the project at each site.

-The module makes passwords available to mimosa -- allowing other mimosa modules which need to deal with things like deployment to gain access to credentials without requiring embedding the credentials in source code or mimosa-config.
+The module also makes passwords available to other mimosa modules -- the idea is that other mimosa modules which need to deal with things like could take advantage of this same mechanism to gain access to credentials without needing to embed the credentials in the project source code or mimosa-config.

-Additionally, the module will transform project files with the magic extension '.vault.coffee' (or .js or any extension which compiles to .js) into a json file which includes the derived passwords for the services listed in the .vault file.
-This is primarily useful for something like server-side code which needs to embed passwords for external services like database servers -- but its useful for managing development/testing versions of client-side credentials (eg passwords for 'testing' accounts which may need to be made available to client-side code when running project test suites).
+The module will transform project files with the magic extension '.vault.coffee' (or .js, or any other extension which compiles to .js) into a json file which includes the derived passwords for the services listed in the .vault file.
+This is primarily useful for something like server-side code which needs to embed passwords for external services like database servers or external web apis.
+This facility is also also useful for managing development/testing versions of client-side credentials (eg passwords for 'testing' accounts which may need to be made available to client-side code when running project test suites).

-When this module is included, mimosa-vault will use a project specific 'secret key' to transform any .vault.js or .vault.coffee files within the project's source javascript directory into a json file containing passwords derived from the key and conforming to any specified character class (in order to meet password character set/complexity requirements).
+When this module is included, mimosa-vault will use a project specific 'passphrase key' to transform any .vault.js or .vault.coffee files within the project's source javascript directory into a json file containing passwords derived from the key and conforming to any specified character class (in order to meet password character set/complexity requirements).

-The vault module ensures that knowing any generated passwords does not allow deriving any other passwords which would be derived from the secret key.
+The algorithm used by the vault module to derive passwords ensures that knowledge of any generated passwords does not allow deriving other passwords which would be derived from the secret key.

 ## Usage